 You can use any knife to debone a rainbow trout.
 However, to get the best results, you should use a filleting knife.

-Filleting knives are designed for cutting through meat and fish.
+Filleting knives are designed for cutting through meat and fish with fishing line.
 They have flexible blades.

 “You can also use it for meat too!!“